carlpulley/volatility/README.txt

 and http://honeynet.org/challenges/2010_3_banking_troubles for more information).

-  exportfile.py [DEPRECIATED: replaced by dumpfiles in 2.3] - this plugin
+  exportfile.py [DEPRECIATED: replaced by dumpfiles in Volatility 2.3] - this
-                  implements the exporting and saving of _FILE_OBJECT's.
+                  plugin implements the exporting and saving of _FILE_OBJECT's.
                   In addition, file reconstruction functionality is offered by the plugin. exportstack.py - this plugin displays information regarding an _EPROCESS'es thread data structures.